 Total watts will be 10×0.2 = 2 watts theoretically under ideal conditions.
 But 0.1 + 0.1 = 0.2 amperes, 2 watts is not practical.

-For example, if the voltage of one Zener didoes is 9.5 volts, another one has 10.5 volts.
+For example, if the voltage of one Zener diode is 9.5 volts, another one has 10.5 volts.
 If we connect them in parallel, then most of the current will flow in 9.5 volts type Zener.

 So the parallel connection of the Zener diodes does not give any useful extra watts (the only series connection has advantages).
 But still, we can use it with no disadvantage.
-You can also use them and check, maybe that particular Zener didoes have fewer voltage variations.
+You can also use them and check, maybe that particular Zener diodes have fewer voltage variations.
 Then the parallel connection will have some use.

 So, the Zener diodes in series are more practical than in parallel connection.